chrismurrph/default-db-format/README.md

 Key | Explanation
 ------------ | -------------
 `:table-ending` | What comes at the end of an Ident's class (first position).
 Must be a string.
 By default is `#{"/by-id" "/BY-ID"}`.
 Note that the slash is often provided in the string you supply, but doesn't have to be, so that for example "id" will promiscuously match on both `:my-table-ends-with-id` and `:my-table/id`.
 `:table-pattern` | Regex pattern to find a match for a table, matching against a string version of the keyword, without the colon.
 See the top of `default-db-format/core` for example patterns.
+Use when `:table-ending` won't suffice.
 `:one-of-id` | Something standard in the Ident's second position, for components that the application only needs one of.
 For example `:UI`.
-`:table-name` | Some table names do not follow any convention that can be described using ``:table-ending` or `:table-pattern`.
+`:table-name` | Some table names do not follow any convention that can be described using `:table-ending` or `:table-pattern`.
 `:routing-table` | Any table used as the class (first position) of a routing Ident.
 Treated internally the same as `:table-name`.
 `:skip-link` | A root level key that you don't want to be inspected.
 Often you might have a map at the top level that is not going to pass as a root join.
 It is a link and you specify it as such here.
 Note that join keys that are not namespaced or just contain simple scalar values are ignored anyway.
 `:skip-field-join` | A field level join key that you don't want to be part of normalization.
 Same concept as `:skip-link`, but in the field of an entity rather than at the root level.